-Do not park your vehicle over dry leaves or dry grass.
-The regeneration process requires very high exhaust gas temperatures and the exhaust will continue to radiate a considerable amount of heat after you have switched the engine off.
+Do not park or idle your vehicle over dry leaves or dry grass or other combustible material.
+The regeneration process requires very high exhaust gas temperatures and the exhaust will radiate a considerable amount of heat during and after regeneration, and after you have switched the engine off.
 This is a potential fire hazard.

 Unlike a normal filter which requires periodic replacement, the DPF has been designed to regenerate, or clean itself to maintain operating efficiency.
 The regeneration process takes place automatically.
-However, some driving conditions mean that you must support the regeneration process.
+However, some driving conditions mean that you may need to support the regeneration process.